bscout9956/basicsr-dataset-creator/README.md

   ### Advanced Users Only:
   - **I don't take responsibility for any damage, loss, corruption of files, explosion or whatever possible for the following instructions.**
     - If you're on Linux, **log off**, go to a TTY (Ctrl+Alt+F2-?F12?).
-    - Log-in, check with NVIDIA-SMI which applications are using VRAM...
+    - Log-in, check with `nvidia-smi` *if installed* which applications are using VRAM...
     - You may want to kill or stop the Display Manager. *This can be reverted by starting it again* and run the script from there.
     - SSH is great for remote management of model training.
 Just make sure to use (RSA or better) keyrings and not passwords ;)